xiaoyunyang/xiaoyunyang.github.io/content/post/interviewPrep/guide-coding-interview.md

 # Coding
 Steps to prepare for the coding questions:

 1. Do all problems from [leetcode](https://leetcode.com/problemset/all/).
 Need to be able to solve all problems with no reference material and write code that runs and passes the test the first time you submit.
+What's most impressive about the CoderByte practice problems are that they are actually pretty hard and require you to be proficient in your Computer Science 101.
+CoderByte hosts a weekly coding challenge every Saturday.
   * For easy questions, need to be able to do them in less than 15 minutes.
 For medium problems, need to do them within 20 minutes.
 For hard problems, need to do them within 45 minutes.
   * Review the best solutions for each problem on leetcode.
 2. Extra practice:
   * [Edabit](https://edabit.com/explore) contains a bunch of coding challenges.
   * [CoderByte](https://coderbyte.com/) provides a collection of coding challenges in various languages.
+For JavaScript CoderByte doesn't have that many hard Computer Science 101 questions.
+They are focused on knowledge-based problem solving in a specific language.
+  * [InterviewBit](https://www.interviewbit.com/) provides a gamified experience in preparing you with all aspects of the coding interview (Big-Oh, algorithm, and system design) with videos and tutorials and sample problems.
+It doesn't seem to have as many problems as CoderByte, but it has a peer mock interview feature.
+What's more, InterviewBit offers curated collections of interview questions as seem from [Google](https://www.interviewbit.com/google-interview-questions/), [Facebook](https://www.interviewbit.com/facebook-interview-questions/),[Amazon](https://www.interviewbit.com/amazon-interview-questions/), and [Microsoft](https://www.interviewbit.com/microsoft-interview-questions/).
 3. Best answers for difficult problems:
   * [CareerCup](https://careercup.com/page) has a bunch of coding questions.